Lilianada/Lilyslab/Content/dailyLogs/june2.md

 Last month I started building this notes app, it was supposed to be dead simple and then I started wanting more features, the features meant, more lines of code, which meant more complexities, which meant more bugs and so on.

-I started curating links to blogrolls and postroll on my notes app [NoteIt-Down](https://notes.lilyslab.xyz) in May and on this faithful day, a bug I didn't know existed decided to show forth its ugly head by making me lose my notes twice that day.
+I started curating links to webrolls and postroll on my notes app [NoteIt-Down](https://notes.lilyslab.xyz) in May and on this faithful day, a bug I didn't know existed decided to show forth its ugly head by making me lose my notes twice that day.

 First one to go was my Blogroll note, this had almost a hundred links to portfolios, digital gardens, personal websites, web directories and misc.
 Just like that I lost it.